 How do I get to Yokohama and Jeju?

-Yokohama is easily accessible by train from Tokyo, while Jeju can be reached by flight from Seoul or other major Korean cities.
+Yokohama is easily accessible by train from Tokyo, with frequent services on the Tokyo-Yokohama train line.
+Jeju Island can be reached by flight from major Korean cities, including Seoul and Busan.

-What are the must-try dishes in Yokohama and Jeju?
+What are some must-try dishes in Yokohama and Jeju?

-In Yokohama, be sure to try the city's famous Chinatown cuisine, while in Jeju, try the fresh seafood and black pork.
+In Yokohama, be sure to try the local Chinatown cuisine, including steamed dumplings and noodles.
+In Jeju, don't miss the opportunity to try some of the island's fresh seafood, particularly black pork and seafood stew.

 Last reviewed: June 2026.
 Travel information should be confirmed with official authorities before booking.